nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 #### [Back to Ingredients](#1-ingredients)

 ### List Ingredients
-In order to show a list of all ingredients currently stored in Meal Companion, use the command:
+In order to show a list of all ingredients currently stored in Meal Companion, use the command `ingredients list` .
+You may refer to Fig. 5 for an example and the expected output.

+For example:
 `ingredients list`

 ![ingredientlist2.png](images/ingredientlist2.png)
 <sub>Fig 5: Sample of Ingredients List command with user input highlighted.</sub>